jhuckaby/pixl-logger/README.md

 });
 ```

+Note that when you pass arguments to `print()` they are not saved for subsequent calls.
+They are only used for that one log row.
+You need to call `set()` to make them stick.

 You can also fetch arg values using `get()`.
 Pass in a key to fetch one arg, or omit to get the entire `args` object back.

 ## Data Cleansing